vishen/go-chromecast/README.md

 # Set the volume level
 $ go-chromecast volume 0.55

-# View what a cast device is sending out.
+# View what messages a cast device is sending out.
 $ go-chromecast watch

 # Use a terminal UI to interact with the cast device